 How big is this market?
 How much is it projected to grow over the next few years?
 What is your potential share of this market?
 Your numbers are ideally at least in the billions of dollars range.
 Take your time here, this is one of the most important data points for investors.

 Every startup has competition.
 If you don’t see the competition, then you haven’t done your research or aren’t thinking far enough out.
 Competition isn’t a bad thing.
 Show who they are and position your startup against them for your benefit.

 Ready for some detailed information on a pitch deck outline.
 Check out this video that I have put together.

 Competitive Advantages Slide

 What advantages does your startup have over potential competitors?
-Identify, what are your strengths?
-Explain to your investors, what is the one thing that you can keep excelling at to stay out ahead of them and build value.
+What are your strengths?
+How would you identify the one thing that you can keep excelling at to stay out ahead of them and build value?